EducationalWave

 Wood's natural strength-to-weight ratio allows for efficient load-bearing capabilities, making it suitable for beams, columns, and trusses.
 Moreover, wood is adjustable to a range of climates and can be treated or engineered to improve its durability and resistance to environmental factors, such as moisture and pests.

-Related Pros and Cons of Forestry Mulching
+Related Pros and Cons of Free Weights

 Engineered wood products, like plywood and laminated veneer lumber, further expand its usability by providing enhanced structural integrity and consistency.
 Additionally, wood's renewable nature aligns with sustainable building practices, appealing to environmentally conscious builders and homeowners.